dotnet/iot/src/devices/Arduino/README.md

 In order to get an Arduino board working with the PC, you need to Install the Arduino IDE together with the drivers for your board type.
 If you get a simple sketch uploaded and running (such as the blinking LED example) you are fine to start.
 If you're new to the Arduino world, read the introductions at https://www.arduino.cc/en/Guide for a quick start.
 The explanations below assume you have the Arduino board connected through an USB cable with your PC and you know how to upload a sketch.
 Once the sketch has been uploaded, the IDE is no longer required.

 ## Preparing your Arduino

 ### Quick start

 You need to upload a special sketch to the Arduino.
 This sketch implements the "Firmata-Protocol", a communication protocol that allows to remotely control all the inputs and outputs of the board.
-See https://github.com/firmata/protocol/blob/master/protocol.md for details.
+See [Firmata Protocol](https://github.com/firmata/protocol/blob/master/protocol.md) for details.
 We call this sketch (or variants of it, see below) the Firmata firmware.

 The binding requires Firmata Version 2.6, which is implemented i.e. by the ConfigurableFirmata project.

 - Open the Arduino IDE
 - Go to the library manager and check that you have the "ConfigurableFirmata" library installed
 - Open "ConfigurableFirmata.ino" from the [device binding folder](./ConfigurableFirmata/ConfigurableFirmata.ino) or go to http://firmatabuilder.com/ to create your own custom firmata firmware.
 Make sure you have at least the features checked that you will need.